gkz/grasp/faq.md

 ## Is ES6 supported?
 Grasp uses [acorn](https://github.com/marijnh/acorn) to parse JavaScript.
 Acorn does not currently support ES6, but once it does Grasp will be updated to support it as well.

+## Does Grasp do any scope analysis?
+Not yet, but it's something I'm looking into for future versions!

 ## What languages does Grasp support?
 Currently, the only language supported is JavaScript, however Grasp was written with the idea of supporting multiple languages in mind.
 The option `-l, --language` is reserved for this purpose.